znegva/resources-generator/README.md

 ## Usage

-Your splash should be a 2732x2732px image, and the main content should fit a center square of 1200x1200px.
+Your splash template should be a 2732x2732px image, and the main content should fit a center square of 1200x1200px.

 Your icon template should be a 1024x1024px image.
 For Android you have to take care of the rounded corners yourself, everything you